-- Enzymes are responsible for metabolism, which is our cells directing each nutrient to combine and interact with other nutrients to crate other chemicals and compounds to build and repair our cells, bones, tissues and organs.
+- Enzymes are responsible for metabolism, which is our cells directing each nutrient to combine and interact with other nutrients to create other chemicals and compounds to build and repair our cells, bones, tissues, and organs.

 Many, health issues begin with lack of proper enzymes and digestion.

-Without the proper amount of digestion enzymes in our bodies, we are vulnerable to ill health conditions such as respiratory infection, colds, flu, high blood pressure, liver disease, indigestion, heartburn, diabetes, fibromyalgia, candida, migraines, PMS, hyperactivity, anxiety, lack of concentration, depression, weakened immune system, acid reflux, constipation, gas and many other health concerns.
-It was once thought that illness and aging depleted the amount of enzymes found in our body.
-We now know that illness and aging are caused by a depletion of enzymes in our body.
-Many researchers now know that the aging process and even death is a result of our enzyme levels being decreased to the point where the very living environment of our bodies can no longer be maintained.
+Without the proper amount of digestion enzymes in our bodies, we are vulnerable to ill health conditions such as respiratory infection, colds, flu, high blood pressure, liver disease, indigestion, heartburn, diabetes, fibromyalgia, candida, migraines, PMS, hyperactivity, anxiety, lack of concentration, depression, weakened immune system, acid reflux, constipation, gas, and many other health concerns.
+It was once thought that illness and aging depleted the number of enzymes found in our bodies.
+We now know that illness and aging are caused by the depletion of enzymes in our bodies.
+Many researchers now know that the aging process and even death are a result of our enzyme levels being decreased to the point where the very living environment of our bodies can no longer be maintained.

 We now know that we lose digestive enzymes through sweat and body waste.
 As we go age, the organs that are responsible for producing digestive enzymes are not able to efficiently produce the amount we need in the time we need them.
-We know that cooking and microwaves destroy the enzymes that our food contain when they are raw.
-Factors such as environmental pollution, overly processed and fast foods, genetically modified foods and other factors deplete the amount of enzymes that we need to live.
-These factors deplete our enzyme levels stresses our digestive system and our immune system, leave us feeling tired, depressed, without energy or interest, and, very possibly, shorten our lives.
+We know that cooking and microwaves destroy the enzymes that our food contains when they are raw.
+Factors such as environmental pollution, overly processed and fast foods, genetically modified foods, and other factors deplete the number of enzymes that we need to live.
+These factors deplete our enzyme levels stress our digestive system and our immune system, leave us feeling tired, depressed, without energy or interest, and, very possibly, shorten our lives.

 Given these factors of aging, processed foods, and cooking, our bodies are not able to produce the enzymes that we need.
 Therefore it would be wise for us to supplement our diets with enzymes from outside sources such as plants.
 If we add an enzyme supplement from external sources to our diet when we eat a meal we will greatly increase the quality and longevity of our lives.
-Enzyme supplements increase the amount of nutrients we absorb from our diet and improves our overall nutrition, decreases or eliminates indigestion and acid reflux, reduces fatigue and increases our energy, strengthens our immune system and enhances the regeneration of our cells and tissues.
+Enzyme supplements increase the number of nutrients we absorb from our diet and improve our overall nutrition, decrease or eliminate indigestion and acid reflux, reduce fatigue and increase our energy, strengthen our immune system, and enhances the regeneration of our cells and tissues.